 - String wooden beads between the tassels or add tassels to a wood bead garland for a boho look.

 - Use a needle and strong thread (extra strong upholstery thread is perfect) as the main string, and thread trendy felt balls on the thread (I have a needle felted felt balls tutorial and a wet felting felt balls tutorial if you want to make them yourself).

 Fold the napkin over the string with the twine still in the inside fold of the napkin.

 Gather the napkin about an inch from the top folded edge, with the main garland string trapped inside.

 That's an entirely optional step, however.
 The napkin tassels look just as darling tied with baker's twine ties, too.
 You could also use a piece of tape (or even pretty washi tape) to gather the top of your tassel.

 They look fabulous, right?
-And I didn't have to cut a single giant sheet of tissue paper down to size, and I saved money!
+And I didn't have to cut a single giant piece of tissue paper down to size, and I saved money!